Yawapi/100-Days-of-machine-learning-challenge/README.md

 Link: https://bit.ly/2symYmQ

 Day 27.
 Completed Convolutional Neural Networks on Coursera with a grade of 96.7%.
 Thoughts: My favorite course in the Deep Learning specialization so far Link: https://bit.ly/2symYmQ

+Day 28.
+Began week 1 of Sequence Models on Coursera.
+Thoughts: This is the final course in the Deep Learning specialization - I'm excited!
+Link: https://bit.ly/2Twm0TO

+Day 29.
+Finished week 1 of Sequence Models on Coursera.
+Thoughts: Recurrent neural networks are a bit more opaque compared to some other types.
+Link: https://bit.ly/2Twm0TO

+Day 30.
+Started week 2 of Sequence Models on Coursera.
+Thoughts: .
+Link: https://bit.ly/2Twm0TO

+Day 31.
+Finished week 2 of Sequence Models on Coursera.
+Thoughts: .
+Link: https://bit.ly/2Twm0TO

+Day 32.
+Started week 3 of Sequence Models on Coursera.
+Thoughts: .
+Link: https://bit.ly/2Twm0TO

+Day 33.
+Finished week 3 of Sequence Models on Coursera.
+Thoughts: .
+Link: https://bit.ly/2Twm0TO

+Day 34.
+Finished Sequence Models on Coursera.
+Thoughts: .
+Link: https://bit.ly/2Twm0TO

+Day 35.
+Finished the Deep Learning Specialization on Coursera.
+Thoughts: .
+Link: https://bit.ly/2Twm0TO